From property to liability insurance, we’ll walk you through the different types of coverage your business needs.

 Most business insurance is optional, so purchasing insurance is a business decision that can help reduce the risk of financial ruin in your business when an accident or disaster occurs.
 Some coverages, like workers’ compensation, are mandatory coverages in most states for businesses with employees.

-Liability Insurance (also known as General Liability Insurance) is the most common type of insurance for businesses.
+General Liability Insurance is the most common type of insurance for businesses.
 If your business or an employee injures a third-party in the course of business, liability insurance can help protect your business against the financial consequences of lawsuits.
 Third-parties include anyone who is not an employee of your business, such as a vendor, customer, or landlord.